openharmony/docs/en/application-dev/reference/apis-accessibility-kit/js-apis-inner-application-accessibilityExtensionContext.md

 import { ElementAttributeKeys } from '@ohos.application.AccessibilityExtensionAbility';
 import { BusinessError } from '@ohos.base';

-let rootElement:AccessibilityElement;// rootElement is an AccessibilityElement instance.

-rootElement.attributeNames().then((data: ElementAttributeKeys[]) => {
+// rootElement is an instance of AccessibilityElement. rootElement.attributeNames().then((data: ElementAttributeKeys[]) => {
   console.log(`Succeeded in get attribute names, ${JSON.stringify(data)}`);
 }).catch((err: BusinessError) => {